splunk-soar-connectors/msadgraph/README.md

 [list group members](#action-list-group-members) - List the members in a group <br>
 [validate group](#action-validate-group) - Returns true if a user is in a group; otherwise, false <br>
 [list directory roles](#action-list-directory-roles) - List the directory roles that are activated in the tenant <br>
+[list named locations](#action-list-named-locations) - List named locations in Entra Conditional Access <br>
+[add cidr to named location](#action-add-cidr-to-named-location) - Add a CIDR range to an IP-based named location in Entra Conditional Access <br>
+[remove cidr from named location](#action-remove-cidr-from-named-location) - Remove a CIDR range from an IP-based named location in Entra Conditional Access <br>
 [generate token](#action-generate-token) - Generate a token

 ## action: 'test connectivity'